zavolanlab/bindz-rbp/README.md

 ## Optional: Download and parse PWMs from ATtRACT database

-In order to utilise Position Weight Matrices from  [ATtRACT] database of known RBPs' binding motifs we provide two scripts:
+To utilise Position Weight Matrices from the [ATtRACT] database of known RBPs' binding motifs we provide two scripts:

 1. Download and extract the database into a directory `ATtRACT`:
    ```bash